 From 2012-2014 Marques returned to DePaul University to pursue his Master’s Degree in Jazz Studies Performance.
 During that time Marques played lead in the top jazz ensemble and was a mentor to the younger students in the program.
 He would also have the chance to perform and record with Jeff Hamilton, Jimmy Heath and Randy Brecker.

-Marques has become a top call freelance musician who has played lead trumpet for The Chicago Yestet and as a soloist for groups and artists such as blues guitarist Guy King, Aretha Franklin, The Ojays, The Temptations, The Four Top, The Larry King Orchestra, The Christopher LeMark Experience and Pocket Radio.
-Marques also had the pleasure of traveling to perform throughout Europe, Vietnam and Montreal in various jazz festivals.
+Marques has become a top call freelance musician who has played lead trumpet for The Chicago Yestet and as a soloist for groups and artists such as blues guitarist Guy King, Aretha Franklin, The Ojays, The Temptations, The Four Tops, The Larry King Orchestra and Pocket Radio.
+Marques also had the pleasure of traveling to perform throughout Europe, Vietnam, Japan and Montreal in various jazz festivals.
 Marques is currently the new permanent fourth trumpet player with The Count Basie Orchestra, the leader of The Trumpet Summit and the co-leader of the Chicago Soul Jazz Collective.

 As he continues to stay active on the music scene in Chicago, education has also remained a major passion for Marques.
 Currently, he is the Musical Director for the Chicago Jesuit Academy.
 He has written the course outline and curriculum in which students are exposed to jazz history, theory and instrumental pedagogy.
 This program has become a cornerstone for the school itself and has provided many students the opportunity to continue their love for music on a higher level.
 Marques continues to do great work within the Chicago Public School System giving clinics, master classes in trumpet and music performance and working as a mentor to young trumpeters associated with Chicago's Jazz Institute.